We Are Made of Stars: The Incredible Connection Between Cosmic Science and Biblical Creation — Daily Motivation TV

 You are not separate from the cosmos.
 You are physically made of it.
 And according to Scripture, that was never an accident.

-What Astrophysics Actually Says: How Stars Make the Elements of Life
+What Stars Actually Do: How the Elements of Your Body Were Made

 To understand the stardust claim properly, it helps to understand what stars actually do.
 They are not simply light sources.
 They are the universe's element factories — the only places in existence where certain atoms can be assembled from simpler ones.